 Watch the video Insight to learn how you to check and change the Target Gamma

-Essentially, you’ll need save a custom Rec 709 color space that updates the default 2.2 Gamma to the Gamma I actually want to profile against.
+Essentially, you’ll need to save a custom Rec 709 color space that updates the default 2.2 Gamma to the Gamma I actually want to profile against.

 And the cool thing?
-In the video you’ll learn how you don’t even need to re-profile the display to update these results!
+In the video, you’ll learn how you don’t even need to re-profile the display to update these results!
 The graphs in Lightspace are interactive.
 Once we’ve made this change you’ll see my final Grayscale Delta E values (against the Rec 709 2.4 Gamma) look more like this:

-A display that profiled as desperately in need of calibration transforms into measuring as the precise scientific instrument we’re paying for, when we buy something like the FSI CM-250 OLED.
+A display that profiled as desperately in need of calibration transforms into measuring as the precise scientific instrument we’re paying for when we buy something like the FSI CM-250 OLED.